Love Actually: Colin, Tony and the American girls

-Unsuccessfully attempting to woo various English women, including Mia and Nancy, Juliet and Peter's wedding caterer, Colin Frissell informs his friend Tony that he plans to go to America, convinced that his Britishness will be an asset.
-Landing in Milwaukee, Wisconsin, Colin meets Stacey, Jeannie and Carol-Anne, three stunningly attractive women who instantly fall for his Estuary English accent, inviting him to stay at their home, where they are joined by their roommate Harriet.
+After unsuccessfully attempting to woo various British women, including Mia and Nancy (Juliet and Peter's wedding caterer); Colin Frissell from Basildon informs his friend Tony that he plans to go to the US, convinced that his Britishness will be an asset.
+Landing in Milwaukee, Wisconsin, US, Colin hails a taxi and asks the driver to take him to the nearest bar.
+There, he immediately meets Stacey, Jeannie, and Carol-Anne, three stunningly attractive women who instantly fall for his Estuary English accent, and invite him to stay at their home, where they are joined by their "sexiest" roommate Harriet.

 John and Judy

 John and Judy are professional stand-ins for films.
 They meet doing the sex scenes for a film for which Tony is a production assistant.
-John tells Judy that "It's lovely to find someone [he] can actually chat to."
+John tells Judy, "It's lovely to find someone I can actually chat to."
 While they are perfectly comfortable being naked and simulating sex on-set, they are shy and tentative off-set.
-They carefully pursue a relationship, attending the Christmas pageant (involving David and Natalie, Harry and Karen's children, Daniel and Sam, etc.) at the local school with John's brother.
+They carefully pursue a relationship, attending the Christmas pageant (involving David and Natalie, Harry and Karen's children, Daniel and Sam) at the local school with John's brother.
 They get engaged by the end of the film.

-Rufus

-Rufus is the jewellery salesman whose meticulous gift-wrapping nearly results in Karen seeing Harry buying a necklace for Mia.
-In another scene, his distraction of airport staff enables Sam to sneak past them to talk to Joanna.
-(In the director and cast commentary, it is revealed that Rufus was originally supposed to be a Christmas angel, but this was dropped from the final script.)

 Epilogue

-One month later, all the characters are seen at Heathrow Airport.
+A month later, all the characters are seen at Heathrow Airport.
 Billy's Christmas single has spurred a comeback.
-Juliet, Peter and Mark meet Jamie and his bride, Aurélia.
-Karen and the kids greet Harry, but Karen's stifled reaction suggests they are struggling to move past his indiscretion.
-Sam greets Joanna, who has returned from America, and Daniel is joined by his new girlfriend Carol and her son.
-Newlyweds John and Judy, heading off to their honeymoon, run into Tony, who is awaiting Colin's return from America.
-Colin returns with Harriet and her sister Carla, who meets Tony for the first time, but greets him with a hug and a kiss on the lips.
-Natalie welcomes David back from his flight in view of the press, showing their relationship is now public.
-These scenes dissolve into footage of actual arrivals at Heathrow, as the screen is divided into an increasing number of smaller segments which form the shape of a heart.
+Juliet, Peter, and Mark meet Jamie and his bride, Aurélia.
+Karen and the kids greet Harry, but Karen's stilted reaction suggests they are struggling to move past his affair.

+Sam greets Joanna, who has returned from the US, and Daniel is joined by his new girlfriend, Carol, and her son.
+Newlyweds John and Judy, heading off to their honeymoon, run into Tony who is awaiting Colin's return from the US.
+Colin returns with Harriet and her sister Carla, who meets Tony for the first time and greets him with a hug and a kiss on the lips.

+Natalie welcomes David back from his flight in view of the press, showing that their relationship is now public.
+These scenes dissolve into footage of actual arrivals at Heathrow, as the screen is divided into an increasing number of smaller segments to form a photographic mosaic of a heart.